mikesparr/enterprise-knowledge-graph/README.md

 #### 5. Run the Ingestion Pipeline

 Now that all services are confirmed healthy and the model is downloaded, run the ingestion script.
-It will connect to the LLM to process your documents.
+This will load the default 3-document sample dataset.

 ```bash
 docker-compose run --rm ingestion